A Quest for the Perfect Chocolate Chip Cookie

 - 2 ½ cups cake flour (You can substitute with the same amount of both flours with all-purpose flour )

 - 1 ⅔ cups bread flour (You can substitute with the same amount of both flours with all-purpose flour )

 - 1 lb chocolate, good quality in fèves or rounds rough chopped (I'm using Valrhona Nyangbo Fèves 68% Cocoa)

 - ¾ tsp flaky sea salt, like Maldon (optional)

-Pour onto prepared sheet pan.
+- Pour onto a prepared sheet pan.
 Thinly spread the toffee out with a heat resistant spatula.
 Allow the toffee to cool until safe to handle.
 Once cooled, break down with a clean meat tenderizer or rolling pin.
 If you wish, you can place the toffee in a gallon Ziplock freezer bag to contain the toffee while it breaks up.
-Alternatively you can place broken up chunks in a food processor and pulse the toffee to the suit your needs.
+Alternatively, you can place broken up chunks in a food processor and pulse the toffee to suit your needs.
 Reserve.

-Add the reset browned butter to the bowl of a stand mixer.
+- Add the reset browned butter to the bowl of a stand mixer.
 Using the paddle attachment, beat the butter and both sugars on medium until creamed.
 About 3-4 minutes.
-With the mixer back on medium, add 1 egg (room temperature) at a time and allow to incorporate.
+With the mixer back on medium, add 1 egg (room temperature) at a time and allow for incorporation.
 Add the vanilla extract.
-Add the dry mix on medium low, ⅓ cup at a time and allow to mix in.
-Once all of the dry mix has been added, mix until all the dough has just come together.
+Add the dry mix on medium-low, ⅓ cup at a time, and allow to mix in.
+Once all of the dry mixes have been added, mix until all the dough has just come together.

 Baking the cookies

-Place the cookies on the center rack and bake 18-20 minutes at 350°F/175°C. (If you make make a larger sized cookie, add a little more time.)
+- Place the cookies on the center rack and bake 18 minutes at 350°F/175°C. (If you make a larger sized cookie, add a little more time.)